tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/warehouses_locations.rst

 Warehouse
 ---------

-In Odoo, a **Warehouse** is the actual building/place in which a company's items are stocked.
+In CoquiAPPs, a **Warehouse** is the actual building/place in which a company's items are stocked.
-Multiple warehouses can be set up in Odoo and the user can create moves between warehouses.
+Multiple warehouses can be set up in CoquiAPPs and the user can create moves between warehouses.

 Location
 --------

 A **Location** is a specific space within the warehouse.
 It can be a sublocation of the warehouse (a shelf, a floor, an aisle, and so on).
 Therefore, a location is part of one warehouse only and it is not possible to link one location to multiple warehouses.
-In Odoo, as many locations can be configured as needed under one warehouse.
+In CoquiAPPs, as many locations can be configured as needed under one warehouse.

 There are three types of locations: